 This film also depicts the importance of standing up for what is right even if it gets you in trouble or leaves you friendless.
 Tracy does the right thing by sticking by her values despite the threats of others and desertion of Link.
 Not even romance causes her to back down from doing what she believes must be done.
 Sometimes, we need to go against others to state the truth.
 Without being rude or overbearing, Tracy stands strongly and shouts out freedom for all.
 That is an amazing combination of being kind while tough.

-Cautions: As mentioned before, certain parts of this film are a bit uncomfortable or risque.
-Some of the dancing, negative terms used, suggestive language, and mild swearing make this movie less than ideal for a family.
-However teenagers and adults will probably enjoy this musical story.
+Cautions: As mentioned before, certain parts of this film are a bit risque.
+Some of the dancing, negative terms used, suggestive language, racism, and mild swearing make this movie less than ideal for a family.

 Tracy Turnblad became one of my heroes after I first saw this film.
 Her confidence, beauty, talent, and joy all showed me that I could be amazing even if I was not super thin.
 Although the struggle with my body image continued after viewing Hairspray, I often returned to this movie for a spark of self-worth and fun.
 If you like musicals and want to see a strong but sweet heroine, this is one of the first movies that I would recommend.
 Yes, it has some uncomfortable material, but life is sure not comfortable either.
 Overall, this is a fun movie with a surprising message.